-- All children have the right to a free public education. - All children ages 6 to 18 years must be enrolled in school. - All students and staff have the right to attend safe, secure, and peaceful schools. - All students have a right to be in a public school learning environment free from discrimination, harassment, bullying, violence, and intimidation. - All students have equal opportunity to participate in any program or activity offered by the school, and cannot be discriminated against based on their race, nationality, gender, religion, or immigration status, among other characteristics.
+- All children have the right to a free public education. - All children ages 6 to 18 years must be enrolled in school. - All students and staff have the right to attend safe, secure, and peaceful schools. - All students have a right to be in a public school learning environment free from discrimination, harassment, bullying, violence, and intimidation. - All students have equal opportunity to participate in any program or activity offered by the school, and cannot be discriminated against based on their race, ethnicity, nationality, gender identity and sexual orientation, religion, or immigration status, among other characteristics.